Bangkok Cafe Guide: 8 Specialty Coffee Shops Worth Finding

 5. Glig — Ari

 Seoul-inspired minimalism transplanted to Bangkok.
 White walls, natural light, strategically placed greenery, and every corner is a photo opportunity.
-But unlike most Instagram cafes, the coffee program is genuinely good — they source from Northern Thai farms and roast in-house.
+But unlike most Instagram cafes, the coffee program is genuinely good.
+They source from Northern Thai farms and roast in-house.

 Location: Ari — Google Maps Coffee: ฿100–160 | Vibe: Minimalist, photogenic Best for: The feed-worthy post that doesn’t compromise on taste